-- 1. The library provides funds for an annual board development workshop or the board completes one annual continuing education activity at the local, regional, or state level. - 2.
+- 1. The library provides funds for an annual board development workshop or the board completes one annual continuing education activity at the local, regional, state or national level. - 2.
 The director and/or board member(s) meet at least annually with local funding officials, to discuss the library's service and role in the community.